 Honda Motorcycles and Scooters India Ltd (HMSI) is set to launch the all-new 2019 Honda CBR650R in India in the coming weeks.
-The company had started taking bookings for the bike at an amount of INR 15,000.
+The company had started accepting bookings for the bike at an amount of INR 15,000.
 The CBR650R features a radical new design, updated electronics and a powerful engine.
 Here's a specs-level comparison with its closest rival, the Kawasaki Ninja 650.
 Read on the Honda CBR650R vs Kawasaki Ninja 650 comparison.

-The Honda CBR650R will be available exclusively at the 22 Honda Wing World dealerships across India.
-On the other hand, the Kawasaki Ninja 650 is on sale at all the company showrooms in the country.
-Both the motorcycles are even matched to each other as far as features are concerned.
+The Honda CBR650R will be sold exclusively at the 22 Honda Wing World dealerships across India.
+On the other hand, the Kawasaki Ninja 650 is available at all the company's showrooms across the country.
+Both the motorcycles are comparable to each other when it comes to the features.

 However, the CBR650R triumphs the Ninja 650 with a few tricks up its sleeve.
-While both the bikes feature dual-channel ABS, the CBR650R receives a fully-digital instrument console and LED headlights.
-The Ninja 650 features a semi-digital instrument cluster and halogen headlamps.
+While both feature dual-channel ABS, the CBR650R receives a fully digital instrument cluster and LED headlights.
+The Ninja 650 offers a semi-digital instrument cluster and halogen headlamps.
 The CBR650R further benefits from Honda Selectable Torque Control (HSTC) as standard.

 Suspension & Wheels

-The Honda CBR650R uses high-spec components when it comes to the suspension hardware.
+The Honda CBR650R uses high-spec components when it comes to suspension hardware.
 The motorcycle features Showa upside-down forks and an adjustable rear mono-shock.
-On the flipside, the Kawasaki Ninja 650 employs conventional telescopic forks and an adjustable mono-shock at the back.
+On the flip side, the Kawasaki Ninja 650 employs conventional telescopic forks along with an adjustable mono-shock at the back.

 Both the motorcycles ride on 17-inch alloy wheels that are wrapped on tubeless tyres.
 However, while the CBR650R features a 180-section rear tyre, the Ninja 650 uses a 160-section rubber.
 The front tyre size is identical at 120-section.